 Tenants were paying $600 to $700 a month for the motel units.

-Cristina Patterson, 46, was on her way to the tenancy branch on Monday to challenge the notice, saying most tenants were filing complaints.
+Cristina Patterson, 46, was on her way to the tenancy branch on Monday to challenge the notice.
+She said most tenants were filing complaints.

 Patterson, who is on a disability allowance, moved into the motel in November with her dog, Chilli.